 This step expresses the result.
 Experiencing the liberating realization of your natural awareness, which arises spontaneously on its own.

-I hope this tool helps enhance your ability to practice mindfulness and you find it as useful as I did!
+I hope this tool helps enhance your ability to practice mindfulness and that you find it as useful as I did!

 In Health & Happiness,